Skip to navigation Skip to content

 NARWP exemption – family member of a refugee or former refugee

-When assessing a claim, particular care must be taken to determine whether the person is the family member of a refugee.
+When assessing a claim, take particular care to determine whether the person is the family member of a refugee.

 Note: claim forms and online claims specifically ask this question.

-To meet this exemption, the customer must have been the family member of the refugee or humanitarian migrant at the time the refugee or humanitarian migrant arrived in Australia; and a family member at one of the following times, for:
+To meet this exemption, the customer must have been the family member of the refugee at the time the refugee arrived in Australia; and a family member at one of the following times.
+For:

-• Family Tax Benefit (FTB) - on the earliest date they may be entitled to receive payment (generally this would be the date customer was both physically present and residing in Australia whilst the holder of a qualifying visa), or
+• Family Tax Benefit (FTB) - on the earliest date they may be entitled to receive payment (generally this would be the date customer was both physically present and residing in Australia whilst the holder of a qualifying visa)

-• Paid Parental Leave (PPL) - on the child's date of birth or entry into care, or
+• Paid Parental Leave (PPL) - on the child's date of birth or entry into care

 • Youth Allowance (YA) (student) and Austudy - from date of claim, or the date they become a full time student which makes them a dependent child for this purpose (they must still meet all other dependent child criteria), if up to 13 weeks after claim date